Date: 2 April 2014. Blue-Water Boats.

 *'Going over to the Dark Side' is the term used by boaters

 to refer to moving from sailboats to power.
-For some like me, we've always
+For some like me, we have always

 been on the dark side -- and we like it too.